linode/docs/docs/web-servers/nginx/tls-deployment-best-practices-for-nginx.md

 ## Enforce Server-Side Cipher Suite Preferences

+Web browsers support many OpenSSL cipher suites, some of which are inefficient or weak.
 NGINX can impose its TLS cipher suite choices over those of a connecting browser, provided the browser supports them.
-Browsers support many OpenSSL cipher suites, some of which are weak or inefficient.

 If you have selected a good cipher suite combination with NGINX's `ssl_ciphers` directive, you are increasing the connection's security because NGINX is telling the browser it only wants to communicate through strong cipher and hashing algorithms.